crispy43/kether/README.md

 ## Get Started
 it is necessary that ethereum remote node provider.
 if you don't have any provider url, you can use [infura.io](https://infura.io/) account.
-(currently etherscan api key is not essential)
+(currently etherscan api key is not required)
 ```bash
 $ npm install kether
 ```